-Artificial intelligence is no longer unregulated.
+Using Artificial intelligence (AI) in your business?
+AI is no longer unregulated.

 The European Union has introduced the world’s first comprehensive AI law– the EU AI Act, and it is changing how businesses use AI globally.